denali-js/core/docs/guides/application/actions.md

 }
 ```

-Filters are inherited from parent classes and mixins.
-This lets you combine and
+Filters are inherited and accumulated from parent classes and mixins.
+This
-reuse sets of filters, either through a base class or a mixin.
-For example, want
+lets you combine and reuse sets of filters, either through a base class or a
-to authenticate all requests against your API?
-Just add an authentication before
+mixin.
+For example, want to authenticate all requests against your API?
+Just
-filter to your base ApplicationAction, and it will run on all requests:
+add an authentication before filter to your base ApplicationAction, and it
+will run on all requests:

 ```js
 class ApplicationAction extends Action {